smk762/notary_docker_3p/README.md

 ```
 mm2_libp2p::atomicdex_behaviour:653] INFO Local peer id: PeerId("12D3KooWNGGBfPWQbubupECdkYhj1VomMLUUAYpsR2Bo3R4NzHju")
 ```
+The simplest way to find this is via `docker compose logs mm2 | grep Local`

 DM the `PeerID` value to @smk on Discord, and it will be added to the notary seednode list for uptime and version monitoring to apply the bonus scoring for participating notaries.

 ---
 ## What might go wrong?